 SFA requires import permits for all food and food products brought into Singapore, regardless of the mode of transport.
-Additional documents (as attachments) should be submitted through the NTP, such as health certificates for the import of meat/poultry products, etc. Each food item should be declared accurately with: (a) correct HS, product and license/registration number; (b) product description; (c) correct quantity and unit of measurement; (d) correct brand in brand name field; and (e) country of origin.
+Additional documents (as attachments) should be submitted through the TradeNet such as health certificates for the import of meat/poultry products, etc. Each food item should be declared accurately with correct HS and product codes, license/registration number and establishment codes.
 Import documents and application procedures must all be stated in English.
-Upon applying for the import permit via the NTP, the applicant/importer will be assigned a Unique Reference Number.
-To facilitate permit approval within one working day, submit applications and all supporting documents through the NTP on weekdays.
+Upon applying for the import permit via the TradeNet, the applicant/importer will be assigned a Unique Reference Number.
+To facilitate permit approval within one working day, submit applications and all supporting documents through the TradeNet on weekdays.
 Applications made on Saturdays, Sundays, or public holidays will be processed the next working day.
 After approval by Singapore Customs and SFA, a Cargo Clearance Permit (CCP) will be issued and will serve as an SFA import permit.
-The CPP will be used for clearance of goods at the border checkpoint, inspection, etc.
+The CPP will be used for clearance of goods at the border checkpoint, inspection, etc. For additional information on the application of an import permit, please refer to the Singapore Customs page on TradeNet.